-- Presidential Appointments: The League President may appoint up to 16 city officials to each policy committee.
-League presidents may bring different priorities for these appointments which can include: adding city officials with expertise on important policy matters, enhancing diversity of viewpoints, providing opportunities for new city officials to serve, and retaining the experience of long-serving members.
+- Presidential Appointments: The Cal Cities President may appoint up to 16 city officials to each policy committee.
+Cal Cities presidents may bring different priorities for these appointments which can include: adding city officials with expertise on important policy matters, enhancing diversity of viewpoints, providing opportunities for new city officials to serve, and retaining the experience of long-serving members.
 When city officials are appointed to serve as committee Chairs and Vice Chairs, they are considered Presidential Appointments, which may open up a Division, Department, or Caucus slot.

 For more information, please contact Meg Desmond.

 Presidential Appointment Form: 2021 Presidential Apppoinment Request Form